Samsung chief Lee arrested in corruption investigation

 The same court rejected a request from prosecutors last month to arrest Lee.
 On Tuesday, the special prosecutor's office had requested a warrant to arrest him and another executive, Samsung Electronics president Park Sang-jin, on bribery and other charges.

-However, the court rejected the request to arrest Park, who also heads the Korea Equestrian Federation, saying it was not needed given his "position, the boundary of his authority and his actual role."
+The court rejected the request to arrest Park, who also heads the Korea Equestrian Federation, saying it was not needed given his "position, the boundary of his authority and his actual role".

 The prosecution said it had secured additional evidence and brought more charges against Lee in the latest warrant request.